heybayrepo/syntaxsociety/README.md

 3. Use clear, descriptive commit messages.
 4. Store large files (datasets, models, etc.) on Google Drive, not in the repo.
 5. Discuss major code changes with the team before merging.

+## **The main objectives are to:**

+	1. Develop and evaluate multiple ML models for promotion prediction.
+	2. Engineer new features that better capture employee performance and potential.
+	3. Deliver a transparent, fair, and explainable model to support HR decision-making.

+## **Dataset summary:**

+	•	Rows: 1000
+	•	Columns: 10
+	•	Target: Promotion_Eligible (binary: 0 = not eligible, 1 = eligible)
+	•	Issue Findings:
+	•	449 missing values
+	•	Implausible values (negative age, underage employees, 5000+ training hours)
+	•	Inconsistent Years_at_Company
+	•	Outliers in Age, Training_Hours, Years_at_Company
+	•	Target imbalance: 29% eligible, 71% not eligible

+* Talent Promotion Dataset — provided by Rakamin Bootcamp.
+* Stored in Google Drive (not uploaded to GitHub).